JuliaDataScience/JuliaDataScience/contents/data_vis_aog_layouts.md

 sco(s)
 ```

-However, you can override that by using either `row` or `col` for mutiple row or multiple columns layouts, respectively.
+However, you can override that by using either `row` or `col` for multiple rows or multiple columns layouts, respectively.
 Here's an example with `row`:

 ```jl